gitdevqiang/gitdevqiang.github.io/index.md

 <img src="https://qiangyangcs.github.io/Qiang_r.jpg" class="floatpic" width="360" height="480">

-I am Qiang (John) Yang, a Ph.D. candidate in King Abdullah University of Science and Technology (KAUST).
-I major in computer science in the labs of [Machine Intelligence and kNowledge Engineering (MINE)](https://sites.nd.edu/xiangliang-zhang/) and [Structural and Functional Bioinformatics Group (SFB)](https://cemse.kaust.edu.sa/sfb).
-I am supervised by Prof. [Xiangliang Zhang](https://sites.nd.edu/xiangliang-zhang/) and Prof. [Xin Gao](https://www.kaust.edu.sa/en/study/faculty/xin-gao).
-My dissertation focuses on interpretable learning on heterogeneous graphs, which reveals the predicted results by heterogeneous graph models.
-This renders the predictions understandable, tranprant, and compelling.
+I am Qiang (John) Yang, an incoming postdoctoral researcher at Health Outcomes & Biomedical Informatics in University of Florida in Prof. [Rui Yin](https://rayin-saber.github.io/yinrui.github.io/)'s group.
+I major in the graph neural networks and the interpretable learning as well as their applications on the heterogeneous graphs.
+I also focus on the large language models to solve the reseach problems on biomedical science.
+I received my Ph.D. degress in King Abdullah University of Science and Technology (KAUST) in 2023, under the supervision of Prof. [Xiangliang Zhang](https://sites.nd.edu/xiangliang-zhang/) and Prof. [Xin Gao](https://www.kaust.edu.sa/en/study/faculty/xin-gao) at the lab of [Machine Intelligence and kNowledge Engineering (MINE)](https://sites.nd.edu/xiangliang-zhang/) and [Structural and Functional Bioinformatics Group (SFB)](https://cemse.kaust.edu.sa/sfb).
+My dissertation focuses on interpretable learning on heterogeneous graphs, which reveals the predicted results by heterogeneous graph models by generating understandable graphs.

 I obtained Master degree with outstanding Master student award from Soochow University advised by Prof. [Zhixu Li](https://sites.google.com/site/zhixuli).
 During this processing, I mainly focus on database systems.
 Particularly, the overall goal is to improve data quality where I did some researches like record matching and data cleaning.
 Also, the exploration on the knowledge graphs (KGs) was done, like KG construction, representation, and so on.